Polymer/polymer/PRIMER.md

 </html>
 ```

-Note, all features of `x-style` are available when defining styles as part of Polymer elements (e.g. `<style>` elements within `<dom-module>`'s used for defining Polymer elements.
-The `x-style` extension should only be used for defining document styles, outside of a custom element's local DOM.
+Note, all features of `custom-style` are available when defining styles as part of Polymer elements (e.g. `<style>` elements within `<dom-module>`'s used for defining Polymer elements.
+The `custom-style` extension should only be used for defining document styles, outside of a custom element's local DOM.

 <a name="external-stylesheets"></a>
 ## External stylesheets
-EXPERIMENTAL - API MAY CHANGE

-Polymer includes an experimental feature to support loading external stylesheets that will be applied to the local DOM of an element.
+Polymer leverages HTML Imports to support loading external stylesheets that will be applied to the local DOM of an element.
 This is typically convenient for developers who like to separate styles, share common styles between elements, or use style pre-processing tools.
 The syntax is slightly different from how stylesheets are typically loaded, as the feature leverages HTML Imports (or the HTML Imports polyfill, where appropriate) to load the stylesheet text such that it may be properly shimmed and/or injected as an inline style.

 To include a remote stylesheet that applies to your Polymer element's local DOM, place a special HTML import `<link>` tag with `type="css"` in your `<dom-module>` that refers to the external stylesheet to load.